Goals to set in 2026 to become an extraordinary human

-At the heart of Humanism is the drive to grow into your ultimate self, building strong bonds, and moving the world closer to a state of perfection.
+At the heart of Humanism is the drive to grow into your ultimate self, building strong bonds, and making the world a better place everyday.

-That’s why Humanists set powerful, balanced goals across every area of life — developing their abilities to extraordinary levels while forging meaningful connections with others.
+That’s why they set powerful, balanced goals across every area of life — developing their abilities to extraordinary levels while forging meaningful connections with others.

-Here are core areas Humanists focus on, along with examples of goals and activities in each.
+Here are core areas to focus on in 2026, along with examples of goals and activities in each.

 • Powerbuilding: Forging raw strength, discipline, and presence — driving the human body to the limits of raw power.